programster/dockerized-laravel-8/README.md

 ## Services

-### Supervisor
+### Supervisor & Laravel Queue
 This image comes with [Supervisor](http://supervisord.org/) installed.
-You can easily [configure this to manage your Laravel queu](https://blog.programster.org/getting-started-with-laravel-queues-and-background-jobs) as well as managing any custom processes you wish to add.
+This has been [configured to manage the Laravel queu](https://blog.programster.org/getting-started-with-laravel-queues-and-background-jobs).
+It also manages the Apache web server to ensure that it comes back online if it should fail for whatever reason.
+You can edit the `docker/supervisord.conf` file in order to add other processes for it to manage.

 ### Cron